FirebaseExtended/angularfire/docs/guide/uploading-downloading-binary-content.md

 which enables you to store and retrieve user-generated content like images, audio, and video directly from the Firebase client SDK.

-Binary files are stored in a Firebase Storage bucket, not in the Realtime Database.
+Binary files are stored in a Cloud Storage bucket, not in the Realtime Database.
 The files in your bucket are stored in a hierarchical structure, just like in the Realtime Database.

-To use the Firebase Storage binding, first [create a Firebase Storage reference](https://firebase.google.com/docs/storage/web/create-reference).
+To use the Cloud Storage for Firebase binding, first [create a Storage reference](https://firebase.google.com/docs/storage/web/create-reference).
 Then, using this reference, pass it into the `$firebaseStorage` service:

 ```js